interkosmos/sdl77/README.md

 * SDL_image
 * SDL_mixer

 You may have to install additional development headers.
+See the [documentation](DOCUMENTATION.md) for the API description.

 ## Build Instructions
 On FreeBSD, first install the dependencies: